themosis/documentation/routing.md

 1. Introduction
 2. Conditional tags
 3. Routes
-4. The Globals
+4. The $post & $query globals

 1. Introduction
 ---------------

-Most of the routes of your website/application will be defined in the `app/routes.php` file of your `themosis-theme` theme.
+Most of the routes of your website/application will be defined in the `resources/routes.php` file of your `themosis-theme` theme.

 The route system is an enhanced "if" statement.
 It is based on the [WordPress template conditional tags](https://codex.wordpress.org/Conditional_Tags).